EthanG-Data/amazon-stock-forecast/README.md

 It implements and compares **Linear Regression** and **ARIMA (0,1,1)** models to forecast Amazon's weekly stock prices 73 weeks into the future.

 ## Objective
--The Goal of this analysis is to apply **statistical and time-series forecasting** techniques to evaluate Amazon's stock performance between 2023-2025 and project future price behavior.
+The Goal of this analysis is to apply **statistical and time-series forecasting** techniques to evaluate Amazon's stock performance between 2023-2025 and project future price behavior.
 - Two Distinct modeling approaches -deterministic regression and stochastic ARIMA- are used to assess both trend and noise components in the data.